Jeff Koons: Celebration series

 Balloon Dog (Magenta), 1994–2000, mirror-polished stainless steel with transparent color coating, 121 × 143 × 45 in.
 (307.3 × 363.2 × 114.3 cm), François Pinault Foundation.
 One of five unique versions (Blue, Magenta, Orange, Red, Yellow).
 The Orange version was sold in 2013 for a record price for a living sculptor.

-Koons's Celebration was to honor the ardently hoped-for return of Ludwig from Rome.
-The series, consisting of a series of large-scale sculptures and paintings of balloon dogs, Valentine hearts, diamonds, and Easter eggs, was conceived in 1994.
-Some of the pieces are still being fabricated.
-Each of the 20 different sculptures in the series comes in five differently colored "unique versions", including the artist's cracked Egg (Blue) which won the 2008 Charles Wollaston Award for the most distinguished work in the Royal Academy's Summer Exhibition.
-The Diamond pieces were created between 1994 and 2005, made of shiny stainless steel seven-feet wide.
+Koons's Celebration series, consisting of a series of large-scale sculptures and paintings of balloon dogs, Valentine hearts, diamonds, and Easter eggs, was conceived in 1994.
+Each of the 20 different sculptures in the series comes in five differently colored "unique versions", including the cracked Egg (Blue) which won the 2008 Charles Wollaston Award for the most distinguished work in the Royal Academy's Summer Exhibition.
+The Diamond pieces were created between 1994 and 2005, and are made of stainless steel, measuring seven feet wide.